shivas/abyss-blackbox/README.md

 * Activate Abyssal Filament
 * When Fillament disappears from your inventory (consumed), again , press CTRL+A, CTRL+C (this will capture your inventory after removal of filament.
 This allows of perfect recognition what type of Abyssal site you are running)
 * Go do the Abyss site, while looting you can occasionally record your loot with CTRL+A, CTRL+C
+* When you have some spare time, check what weather strength is and press shortcut to set weather strength in recording.
 * After you exit abyss, or looted last can and hit reload (important if tracking of ammo used is important to you) record your loot again.
 * Click `Stop Recording`, this will write timestamped file inside `recordings` folder where application executable is.